elringus/bootsharp/README.md

 - [Hello World](https://github.com/Elringus/DotNetJS/tree/main/Samples/HelloWorld) — Consume the produced library as a global import in browser, CommonJS or ES module in node.
 - [Web Extension](https://github.com/Elringus/DotNetJS/tree/main/Samples/WebExtension) — Consume the library in VS Code web extension, which works in both web and standalone versions of the IDE.
 - [React](https://github.com/Elringus/DotNetJS/tree/main/Samples/React) — A sample React app, which uses dotnet as backend.
-Features binaries side-loading, running dotnet on worker thread and mocking dotnet APIs in unit tests.
+Features binaries side-loading and mocking dotnet APIs in unit tests.
 - [Runtime Tests](https://github.com/Elringus/DotNetJS/tree/main/JavaScript/test) — Integration tests featuring various usage scenarios: async method invocations, interop with instances, sending raw byte arrays, streaming, etc.

 A real-life usage of the solution can be found in https://github.com/Naninovel/Language.
 The project is an implementation of language server protocol that is used in VS Code extension: https://github.com/Naninovel/VSCode.